Nikolaossamaras/Costumdeck/README.md

 - [Hack Club](https://hackclub.com/) — For giving me the opportunity to start this project
 - [@giannhsal](https://github.com/giannhsal) — Thanks for collaborating on the project
 - [fussdeek-del](https://github.com/fussdeek-del/N-X-H-desktop-Hud/tree/main) - His reposetory served me as reference to design mine
+- [Gadgets Pod](https://www.youtube.com/@gadgetspod) - His video tutorial was used for the installation of the raspberry pi os
 ---

 # License